 tzdatabase is available, it is usually better to use settings like

 TZ="Pacific/Honolulu"instead, as this should avoid confusion, handle old time stamps better, and insulate you better from any future changes to the rules.
 One should never set POSIX

 TZto a value like

-"GMT-9", though, since this would falsely claim that local time is nine hours ahead of UTC and the time zone is called "GMT".
+"GMT-9", though, since this would incorrectly imply that local time is nine hours ahead of UTC and the time zone is called "GMT".